Central California Dirtdogs places third at PGF National Championships

 “We were proud of the way the girls played,” Dirtdogs coach Scott Gorton said.
 “A lot of our girls are graduating this year and they went out in a good way.
 We’re pretty happy for them.”

-Kignsburg’s Carla Duarte and Marissa Montelongo along with Selma’s Dom Trevino and Clarissa Moreno were part of the travel ball team.
-The Dirtdogs 18u squad also included girls from Hanford West, Fowler, Buchanan, Redwood, and Lemoore high schools.
-Duarte and Trevino are recent graduates from their respective schools and will continue their softball careers at the next level.
-Duarte will join the softball team at Holy Names University in Oakland while Trevino will play for Northwest Nazarene in Nampa, Idaho.

-Gorton said all four of the local girls were solid contributors throughout the tournament.
-Montelongo was the team’s leadoff throughout the tournament and was “outstanding” and “arguably” one of the team’s best players of the tourney, Gorton said.
-He added that Duarte reached base regularly, Trevino had some clutch hits, and Moreno had a solid defensive performance during the tourney.
+The Dirtdogs 18U squad also included former Hanford High standout Allison Heffley, who will be attending Harvard university, Josie Simas from Hanford West, who is attending Northwest Nazarene University and Lemoore's Susannah Campos.
+The Dirtdogs 18U squad also included players from Selma, Kingsburg, Fowler, Buchanan and Redwood High School.

-The Dirtdogs started the tournament in the platinum championship B bracket with four-straight wins by outscoring its opponents 18-2.
-After a first round bye, the girls defeated Mountain West Fastpitch-Utah 3-0, followed a 6-2 victory over the Las Vegas Rage, then a 3-0 win over the Lady Shark Barrera-San Jose, and winning 6-0 over All-American Sports Academy (AASA) Macias.
+The Dirtdogs started the tournament in the platinum championship B bracket with four straight wins by outscoring its opponents 18-2.
+After a first-round bye, the girls defeated Mountain West Fastpitch-Utah 3-0, followed by a 6-2 victory over the Las Vegas Rage, then a 3-0 win over the Lady Shark Barrera-San Jose.
+They also defeated All-American Sports Academy (AASA) Macias 6-0.

-In the quarterfinals, the Dirtdogs received its first loss in a 2-0 defeat to Iowa Premier, who eventually were the national champions.
+In the quarterfinals, the Dirtdogs suffered their first loss of the tournament losing 2-0 to Iowa Premier, who eventually were the national champions.

 The Dirtdogs played its first and only consolation game in the B bracket against the AASA, but it took clutch hitting to stay alive in the tournament.
-Duarte knocked in the game-winning run on single in the seventh inning for a 4-3 win.
-Hanford High's Allison Heffley tied the game 3-3 with a two-run home run in the sixth inning.
+Hanford's Allison Heffley tied the game 3-3 with a two-run home run in the sixth inning.
+Kingsburg's Carla Duarte knocked in the game-winning run on single in the seventh inning for a 4-3 win.

-After the Dirtdogs fell to Select Fastpitch, the latter lost 5-2 to Iowa Premier in the finals.

 For this current Dirtdogs team, it was the last tournament that this group of girls will play together, as the majority of the players will move on to college and the rest will enter their senior year of high school.